arHSM/NamedDict/README.md

 > NOTE: These type hints currently mean nothing!\
 > defining certain keys doesn't mean that you cannot have "anonymous" keys.
+> I do have plans on releasing an extention that provides some utilities for
+> `NamedDict`s but not now.

+## How to install?

+Well simply download the [`nameddict.py`](https://raw.githubusercontent.com/arHSM/NamedDict/master/nameddict.py) file and put it in your project folder, then import it like just any other file!